erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 With the number of spinning parts involved in a CMG the dynamics exhibit a certain complexity.
 To be able to size and control the CMGs for our application we need to understand and model these dynamics.
-This section will therefore introduce and discuss the model derived in great detail in Chapter 4.5 of @LeveSpacecraftMomentumControl2015.
+This section will therefore introduce and discuss the model derived in great detail in Chapter 4.5 of [@LeveSpacecraftMomentumControl2015].
-The resulting expression is the derivative (with respect to time) of the angular momentum of a CMG spacecraft with variable speed gyro-rotors (Eq.
-4.81 in @LeveSpacecraftMomentumControl2015):
+The resulting expression is the derivative (with respect to time) of the angular momentum of a CMG spacecraft with variable speed gyro-rotors [@LeveSpacecraftMomentumControl2015, eq.
+4.81]:

 \begin{eqnarray}
 \frac{^N\text{d}\mathbf{H}}{\text{d}t} &=&